 Tables must be typed double spaced, using as few horizontal rules as possible and no vertical rules.
 They should be numbered consecutively using Arabic numerals (Table 4, etc.).
 Titles should be concise but as informative as possible.
 Decimals appearing in tables should include leading zeros i.e. 0.1273.

-Material submitted from issue 3/1 (November 2010) is published under the Creative Commons “attribution no-commercial no derivatives” licence, which allows others to download them and share them with others as long as the author is credited and the original piece is linked to.
+Material submitted from issue 3/1 (November 2010) on is published under the Creative Commons “attribution no-commercial no derivatives” licence, which allows others to download them and share them with others as long as the author is credited and the original piece is linked to.
 Such pieces cannot be changed or used commercially without the author’s express permission.
 For more information on this licence, please see the Creative Commons site.

 This post is also available in: Italian